xiaojiantou/Comparison-of-Predicting-Stock-Price-Trend-with-Support-Vector-Machines-and-Random-Forest/README.md

 Hi everyone,

-This is a project which is awesome!
+This is an awesome project!

 Cheers,
 xiaojiantou